-Resistance (or strength) training helps to sculpt lean muscle, which makes you a more efficient fat burner and will change your body composition and shape.
+Resistance (or strength) training helps to sculpt lean muscle, which makes you a more efficient fat burner and will change your body composition and shape (12).

-Remember that the more lean muscle you have on your body, the more calories you can burn at rest.
-So be sure to balance your HIIT with some strength training to see amazing results – you are not going to get bulky just by adding heavier weights to your workouts.
+So be sure to balance your HIIT with some strength training to see amazing results – you are not going to get bulky just by adding some weighted objects to your workouts.

-As you add lean muscle, your body burns more calories at rest - so you’ll be burning more fat and adding muscle.
-I personally take a combined approach, doing the best workout for the situation I’m in, i.e. traveling I’ll use my HIIT circuits and at home I’ll cycle between home workouts and weight-training.
+I personally take a combined approach, doing the best workout for the situation I’m in.
+If I’m traveling I’ll use my HIIT circuits and at home I’ll cycle between bodyweight workouts and weight-training.

 That means workouts like this awesome yoga core sequence, where we targeted the abdominal wall from the inside out, and all the way around.

-We were working on the front, side, AND back muscles that stabilize our core and aid us in all the movements we do, as well as targeting the deep core stabilizing muscles that help us with balance, as well as spinal and pelvic alignment.
+We were working on the front, side, AND back muscles that stabilize our core and aid us in all the movements we do.
+Targeting the deep core stabilizing muscles is key to greater balance and alignment of our spine and pelvis.

-The body is super smart and if you only focus on building muscle on one side of your body (like only doing a lot of crunches or leg lifts or sit ups) you will actually only go so far in the amount of muscle you’re able to develop.
+The body is super smart and designed for balance.
+If you only focus on building muscle on one portion of your body, like only doing a lot of crunches, leg lifts or sit ups, you will actually only go so far in the amount of muscle you’re able to develop.

 This is your body’s natural way of protecting you, as too much muscle on one side will put undue stress on your underlying bones and pull you out of alignment (read Building a Balanced Physique and Protecting Your Joints).